msoumit/M365/SPFx/Ace Samples/PrimaryTextCard-FootballStats/README.md

 This extension illustrates the following concepts:

 - Adaptive Card Extension - PrimaryTextCard Template
-- 3rd Party REST call to retrieve data from internet
+- REST call to retrieve data from internet

 ## References